jnkhazza/Video-Game-Revenue-Analysis/README.md

-Report in Pandas analyzing video game in-game purchase data for a fictionaly fantasy game called Heroes of Pymoli.
+Report in Pandas analyzing video game in-game purchase data for a fictional fantasy game called Heroes of Pymoli.
 The Report includes the following information:

 Total Number of Players